jeremydeuel/PEAR-TREE/README.md

 * Install bowtie2, I use version 2.5.4
   * [Github repo](https://github.com/BenLangmead/bowtie2)
   * use conda, homebrew or compile yourself
-* Install samtools, I use version 1.21
+* Install samtools, use version 1.21
   * [HTSLib and Samtools Homepage](https://www.htslib.org/download/)
   * use conda, homebrew or follow the instructions on the above webpage
 * Download a 2bit file for the assembly your BAM-files were mapped against.
 See table below for sources
+* Download a chain file converting the assembly of your bam files to mm39, e.g. https://hgdownload.soe.ucsc.edu/goldenPath/mm39/liftOver/mm39ToMm10.over.chain.gz
 * Build a bowtie index for the latest assembly of the organism you are using.
 It is important to choose a T2T-assembly if available.
+  * e.g. mm39: Download genome from https://hgdownload.soe.ucsc.edu/goldenPath/mm39/bigZips/mm39.fa.gz and build using `bowtie2-build mm39.fa.gz mm39 --threads [NUMTHREADS]`
+* Adjust the paths to your bowtie2 genomes and reference files in src/config.py

 ## Sources of 2bit files